Editor’s Note: Felicia Kay is a National Certified Counselor and Licensed Professional Counselor working in Shreveport.

 Focus on what you can control

 I know I for one, recently realized I was having intense feelings of a loss of control over my life in the wake of this public health crisis, and I’m willing to bet I’m not the only one.
+One aspect to keep your health at its pristine condition is to consider checking out Pulse Vascular online.
 With everything going on around us, it’s important to feel like we have a handle on something… anything.
 Look for the things in your life that you do have control over.
 Explore your hobbies.
 Switch up your chores to break the monotony.
 Plan watch parties online with friends.
 Regulate your sleep schedule so that you get enough sleep but aren’t sleeping all day.
 Find ways to make meaningful connections with others.

 Find something to laugh about

 I am a firm believer in laughter is the best medicine.
 Judging by the number of coronavirus memes, I think it’s safe to say that many of you agree with me.
 I suddenly understand why so many nursery rhymes are based on events like the plague.
 I’m so glad that we are living in the age of technology with TikTok, Insta, and YouTube at our fingertips.
 There is something out there for everyone to laugh at.
 Make finding something funny part of your new daily routine.